 Biscuit Head originated in the foodie haven of Asheville, and has now expanded to include a location in downtown Greenville.
 “Put some south in your mouth,” as their popular slogan goes, and treat yourself to a traditional cathead biscuit.

 Never heard of a cathead biscuit?
 Basically these biscuits are much larger than your standard biscuits, hence “as big as a cat’s head.”
 Try your biscuit with a gravy flight or top with homemade jams from the dozen plus jam flavor bar.

-Gluten free & vegan biscuits available for those with dietary restrictions.
+Gluten free & vegan biscuits are available for those with dietary restrictions.
 Plus, vegan butter and gravy, so this is one of the best choices for anyone with dietary concerns!

 Location: 823 S Church St unit c, Greenville, SC 29601

-Best chinese food: Lieu’s Chinese Bistro
+Best Chinese food: Lieu’s Chinese Bistro

 Location: 1149 Woodruff Rd, Greenville, SC 29607

 Best healthy fare: Roost

 Roost is a farm-to-table restaurant located inside the beautiful Hyatt Regency in downtown Greenville.
 They offer a fantastic soup & salad lunch buffet known as the “Harvest Table.”
 All the produce is fresh and the soups are made fresh on-site.
 Broccoli cheddar, minestrone, creamy tomato…there is something different on the lineup every day.
 Various sides (potato salad, pesto tortellini, black beans, pizza) are often served alongside the salad bar.
 Health conscious diners will be pleased to know that Roost sources local ingredients whenever possible.